 We were asked to design images for inclusion in Priority Research Limited's – Health and Social Care conference pack.

-The conference theme was centred around ‘High Quality Care for All’ and the pack would be used to inform Hospitals, GP practices and Local Health Authorities about the changes in legislation that could affect their budget, if they couldn’t find new ways to engage with ‘all’ their patients.
+The conference theme was centered around 'High Quality Care for All' and the pack would be used to inform Hospitals, GP practices and Local Health Authorities about the changes in legislation that could affect their budget, if they couldn't find new ways to engage with 'all' their patients.

-PRL had developed a tool that could engage with different patient groups, including hard to reach groups like young children, the visually impaired, patients who do not speak English as their first language and wanted the designs to focus on such groups.
+PRL had developed a tool that could engage with different patient groups, including hard to reach groups like young children, the visually impaired, patients who did not speak English as their first language and wanted the designs to focus on such groups.

 Over 2000 people attended the conference and further packs were distributed through PRLs mailing lists.